How to edit the directory?

 1. Open a new issue

-• To open a new issue, go to the Issues part (menu on left), click on New issue (top right).
+• To open a new issue, go to the Issues part (menu on left) and click on New issue (top right).

-2. Add the brief description and reference of the method – the same text can be copied here from the wiki part.
+2. Add a brief description and reference of the method – the same text can be copied here from the wiki part.

 1. Click on “Choose a template” and choose method_description.